QROPS – UK Pension Transfers to Canada

 - UK Pension Plan client statements

-- Once IA Clarington/IAG receives all the forms in good order, they will complete and send to the UK pension to initiate the transfer
+- Once all the forms in good order, they will be sent to the UK pension provider to initiate the transfer

 Important information regarding QROPS transfers

-- Mutual Funds are currently the only available option (no Segregated Funds)
+- Mutual and Segregated funds are currently the only available option

 - A QROPS can only be set up as RRSP accounts; client must be 55 years of age or older to open a QROPS account **NEW RULE since these have been allowed again in Canada**